Neoscona oaxacensis

 Neoscona oaxacensis, known as western spotted orbweaver and zig-zag spider, is a species of spider in the family Araneidae.
-It is distributed in the Americas, from Kansas and California south to Venezuela and Peru, including the Galápagos Islands.
+It is distributed in the Americas, being widespread across Western USA and Mexico and Central America to at least Costa Rica, with sporadic southern reports from Colombia, Venezuela, Ecuador and Peru, including the Galápagos Islands.

 Description

 Neoscona oaxacensis is a relatively large spider, females being about 9–18 mm (0.35–0.7 in) long overall, with a carapace of about 4–8 mm (0.15–0.3 in) long by 3–6 mm (0.1–0.25 in) wide.
 Males are smaller, being about 6–13 mm (0.25–0.5 in) long overall, with a carapace of about 3–6 mm (0.1–0.25 in) long by 3–5 mm (0.1–0.2 in) wide.
 Specimens from the Galápagos are among the largest found.
 The black-and-white pattern on the upper (dorsal) surface of the abdomen is considered to be distinctive.
 South American specimens have a more slender abdomen than North American ones, with a more distinct light central band, which has a wavy border.
 Females have an epigyne appearing 2.5 times as long as wide when viewed from the rear.
-Males have a palp with an S-shaped conductor.
+Once sexually mature, males have a modified terminal palp with an S-shaped conductor.